Happy-Ferret/plain-text/README.md

 # Plain Text

-"Plain text" is notepad for quick notes in your browser.
+"Plain text" is a notepad for quick notes in your browser.

-You can work with one notepad in a pop-up window or with four notepads in the next tab.
+You can work with one notepad in a pop-up window or with four notepads in a next tab.

 Each notepad can have its own title and can be collapsed.